aaronclinger/tweets-to-csv/README.md

 # Tweets to CSV

-“Tweets to CSV” is a PHP web-based utility for creating a CSV file from a Twitter user’s timeline.
+“Tweets to CSV” is a PHP web-based utility for creating a CSV file from a Twitter user’s timeline or mentions.

 Here is what it looks like in a browser: